Chengdu Museum: Collections

 The museum has six floors displaying historic artifacts.
 It has exhibitions of puppetry, shadow puppets, and wood carvings.
 The museum is the largest comprehensive museum in Chengdu with nearly 200,000 objects in its collections, covering a time period from the Neolithic period to that of the Republic of China.

+Transport

+The museum is accessible by the Tianfu Square Station of Chengdu Metro Line 1 and Line 2.